SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 ## 2. Modeling DSLs and their Collaboration

+In Section 2.1, we describe the different steps of the modeling part: create the DSL metamodels and models using EcoreTools, then the BPMN diagram that describes the collaboration between the DSLs using the BPMN2 Modeler.
+Section explains how to import the DSL metamodels and models from our case study in Eclipse, then gives the models code source path in the GitHub repository.

 ### 2.1 Description
 In this step, the engineer can:
 - 1) Build the abstract syntax of each DSL and the metamodel of their composition using EMF-based modelling tool (Ecore, Xtext, Sirius, GMF, etc.).